Japan says not preparing for postponement of Olympic Games

 The IOC has remained committed to staging the Tokyo Games as planned, saying on Tuesday after a meeting with international sports federations that measures against the virus were delivering results.

 But it is facing growing voices of dissent from top athletes worried about their health.
-The new coronavirus has so far killed more than 7,500 people and infected about 200,000.
+The new coronavirus has so far killed more than 7,500 people and infected about 200,000 worldwide.

+A plane sporting Tokyo 2020 livery left Japan to collect the Olympic flame from Athens without a high-level delegation onboard, reflecting the disruption the virus is causing to preparations for the Games.

 Most Japanese firms trust the Tokyo Games will go ahead as planned, a Reuters poll found, but two-thirds are already bracing for the domestic economy to contract by at least 1% if the epidemic triggers a cancellation.